-Debugging Profiled Code
+Debugging Profiled Source Code

-It is possible to debug code that has calls to the profiler in it.
-However, the profiler does interfere with stepping through code.
-You may find it simpler to debug non-profiled code, and profile separately.
-In this section, we describe what happens when you step into and out of a profiled routine.
-In addition, we describe the effects that stopping in the debugger has on the profile results.
+It is possible to debug source code that has calls to the profiler in it.
+Because, the profiler interferes with stepping through source code, you may find it simpler to debug non-profiled source code and profile separately.
+What happens when you step into and out of a profiled routine is described in this section.
+Also, the effects that stopping in the debugger has on the profile results are described.